 While new luxury residences constructed with glass and steel seem de rigueur these days, design inspired by classical and ancient architectural practices lives on in the city, in a San Francisco residence located in the posh Pacific Heights neighbourhood.

 From its hand-troweled plaster walls to an interior rotunda and oculus, this expansive four-story home designed by BraytonHughes Design Studios embraces craftsmanship and a reverence for art and history like no other.
-Owned by philanthropist and First Republic Bank vice-chair Katherine August-deWilde and her husband, a successful businessman named David deWilde, their residence reflected their love for reading and art collecting, from 18th-century English antiques to contemporary art.
+The residence reflects the homeowners’ love for reading and art collecting, from 18th-century English antiques to contemporary art.

 Scroll through the gallery to see more of the home's classic features: